mswjs/interceptors/README.md

 You can intercept a WebSocket communication using the `WebSocketInterceptor` class.

-> [!WARNING]
+> [!IMPORTANT]
-> In practice, WebSocket connections can use different mechanisms to work (called "transports").
-At this moment, the WebSocket interceptor only supports connections established using the `globalThis.WebSocket` class.
-Supporting third-party transports is challenging because they are non-standard and specific to individual WebSocket client libraries.
+> This library only supports intercepting WebSocket connections created using the global WHATWG `WebSocket` class.
+Third-party transports, such as HTTP/XHR polling, are not supported by design due to their contrived nature.

 ```js
 import { WebSocketInterceptor } from '@mswjs/interceptors/WebSocket'